adeyie/Email-Spam-Detection/README.md

 ![image alt](https://github.com/adeyie/Email-Spam-Detection/blob/b6119bb3010486fe20cc763a7f248070d3aeaa22/word_count.png)
 ![image alt](https://github.com/adeyie/Email-Spam-Detection/blob/28d77c73cefa444a7b10090652f0d79b37cc144a/punc_prop.png)

+For data cleaning, the following steps were performed on the body text of email data for classification:

+Removed Punctuation: To eliminate unnecessary symbols.

+Removed Stop Words: To reduce noise and focus on meaningful words.

+Stemming: To reduce words to their root forms for better classification.

 ## Acknowledgements
 * Thanks to the creators of the datasets used.
 * Special thanks to the open-source community for maintaining libraries and resources.